zero-meta/EasyClangComplete/README.md

 However, with time this plugin has grown quite different from its origin and this is why you see it as a separate package now.
 Anyway, I encourage you to check out what @pl-ca has to offer and come back if you still like this plugin more.

 The trick with multiple `clang.cindex` files is inspired by this repo: https://github.com/griebd/clangHelper Thanks for inspiration!

+If you are an experienced python developer and find that something in my code sucks completely - **DO** tell me.
+Python is not my main language and I am always willing to learn.

 ## Licence ##
 ![licence](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-1.png)